Qausain/Real-ESRGAN-Windows/README.md

 This executable file is **portable** and includes all the binaries and models required.
 No CUDA or PyTorch environment is needed.<br>

 1. Place the images in the same folder level as your .exe file.
-Download the `func.py` in this repo.
 2. `cd` To where your file is located on your command prompt, and you can simply run the following command:
    (replace the <> with the corresponding name)
    ```bash